 This anti-money laundering principles are «risk-based».
 That means that the procedures and internal controls shall be designed to address the risk of money laundering specific to the Platform.

-The Platform AML Principles are designed to prevent money laundering by meeting the EU AML legislation obligations including the need to have adequate systems and controls in place to mitigate the risk of the firm being used to facilitate financial crime.
+The Platform AML Principles are designed to prevent money laundering by meeting the EU AML and other relevant legislation obligations including the need to have adequate systems and controls in place to mitigate the risk of the firm being used to facilitate financial crime.
 This AML Principles sets out the minimum standards which must be complied with and includes: